tmossington/Servo-Discord-Bot/README.md

 This is SERVO (Server Engagement and Response Virtual Operator), a discord.py bot that helps support my Discord server in a variety of ways.
 For now, development is still on-going, so its features are a bit sparse.
 Currently, SERVO can:

-1. Scan for user greetings inside messages and give a friendly reply.
+- Greets new members to the server

-2. Scan for user goodbye messages and give a polite goodbye.
+- Scan user messages to respond to certain prompts

-3. Return a random number if prompted.
+- Return a random number if requestex

-Planned future implementation:

-Weather app functionality.
-Return current weather report for a specified city, zip code, or county.
+- Give a current weather report for a user-specified city or zip code

+Planned future implementation and changes:

+Improvements to the weather report:
+1. Give addition information such as humidity
+2. Return a forecast for the upcoming days.

 Music app: play youtube videos through voice channel through a user requested queue system.